kuma0128/terraform-openmetadata-aws/README.md

 # terraform-openmetadata-ecs-aurora-assets

 This repository provides Terraform modules to deploy an ECS-based OpenMetadata service with an Aurora database.
-Terragrunt configurations are available under `infra/terragrunt` for the `aws`, `backend`, and `cicd` environments, enabling remote state management and easier orchestration.
+Terragrunt configuration is centralized with `infra/terragrunt/terragrunt.hcl`, and the environment directories (`aws`, `backend`, `cicd`) simply include this root file for remote state and provider settings.
 Please note the following when using this module:

 ## Key Notes